muxinc/mux-python/docs/LiveStreamsApi.md

 # **get_live_stream_simulcast_target**
 > SimulcastTargetResponse get_live_stream_simulcast_target(live_stream_id, simulcast_target_id)

-Retrieve a Live Stream Simulcast Target
+Retrieve a live stream simulcast target

 Retrieves the details of the simulcast target created for the parent live stream.
 Supply the unique live stream ID and simulcast target ID that was returned in the response of create simulcast target request, and Mux will return the corresponding information.